RedisLabs/redislabs-docs/content/kubernetes/deployment/_index.md

 ## Operator overview {#overview}

-The Redis Enterprise operator uses [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) to create and manage Redis Enterprise clusters (REC) and Redis Enterprise databases (REDB).
+Redis Enterprise for Kubernetes uses [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) to create and manage Redis Enterprise clusters (REC) and Redis Enterprise databases (REDB).

 The operator is a deployment that runs within a given namespace.
 These operator pods must run with sufficient privileges to create the Redis Enterprise cluster resources within that namespace.